WebwondersNL/Webwonders.PdfGenerator/README.md

 ## How to use
-The package defines a service: IHtmlToPdfService, which can be injected in your code.
+The package defines a service: IWebwondersHtmlToPdfService, which can be injected in your code.
 This service has one method: GetPdfMemoryStream(string pdfType, object viewModel, HtmlToPdfSettings? settings = null).

 PdfType is the name of the type of PDF you want to generate, this should also be the name of the folder in /Views/Pdf/ where you locate the views for the PDF.